 Under IAS 18, revenue for contracts with customers was also recognized when the goods were delivered to and were accepted by the customers and a reasonable estimate of sales return could be made.
-Estimated sales returns, if significant, were netted off against revenue, with a corresponding liability in "other payables" for cash sales and a provision for sales return against "trade receivables" for credit sales.
+Estimated sales returns, if significant, were netted off against revenue, with a corresponding liability in "accrued expenses and other liabilities" for cash sales and credit sales.